-Mobaderoon subsequently organized in-country high-level meetings, attended by local organizations, community leaders, and project coordinators, to assess the most critical issues facing Syrian civil society and develop viable solutions to present in the conversations in the Syrian Civil Society Support Room (CSSR).
-Mobaderoon ensured that these findings were heard by providing further financial and technical support to two civil society leaders to participate in the CSSR meeting in Geneva with the UN Special Envoy for Syria, as well as other international platforms focused on conflict resolution and peacebuilding in Syria.
+To ensure that these important findings reached a broader audience, Mobaderoon offered further financial and technical support to two civil society leaders.
+These leaders participated in the CSSR meeting in Geneva with the UN Special Envoy for Syria and engaged with other international platforms focused on conflict resolution and peacebuilding in Syria.

 “Peace in Syria needs Mobaderoon to be active and involved, using our innovation and creativity to not only create a better future, but to actually stay alive!
 The IPF support enables us to keep going an remain hopeful.”